zaiisao/Documentation/en/Interactive Broadcast/voice_effect_ios.md

 ## Sample Code

 Agora provides an open source sample code that implements voice changer and reverberation.
-You can go to the [Chatroom Github Repo](https://github.com/AgoraIO-Usecase/Chatroom/tree/master/iOS) to download it.
+You can go to the [Chatroom GitHub Repo](https://github.com/AgoraIO-Usecase/Chatroom/tree/master/iOS) to download it.

 ## Considerations
 The API methods have return values.
 If the method call fails, the return value is < 0.